outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - game automation

-    - choose a system with enough complexity to allow many change types
+    - choose a system with enough complexity to allow many change types (rule changes, injection of other systems, changing system context, etc)
       - information system
         - information objects
           - story: a sequence of events with a perspective focusing on a subset of events, interacting with agents & their objects (goals, lifetimes, problems), & their communication objects (conversations, stories, jokes, research, reports)